British Bus Companies

 This is again a useful provider of services in the Loch Lomond area, especially around Balloch now that they have gained SPT contracts once held by Garelochhead Coaches.
 Their work for the SPT also involves the provision of several demand-responsive services along with some other scheduled services within the transport agency’s area.
 Since contracts come and go, there is a good deal of sense in their offering a private hire business as well, but it is the public bus services that matter here.

 It was a 2011 trip to Dunoon that reminded me of this operator and that got it included in this collation in the first place.
-Then, its network centred around Glasgow, Renfrewshire and Inverclyde but there have been acquisitions in Dundee and East and Central Scotland since then.
+Then, its network centred around Glasgow, Renfrewshire and Inverclyde but there have been acquisitions in Dundee and other parts of eastern Scotland since then.
 The former was a National Express operation now trading as Xplore Dundee while the latter was the last of the First Group operations that once stretched from the Scottish Borders through Edinburgh and the Lothians to Stirling and Clackmannanshire.
-It appears to be a quality operation that invests in its fleet, so it will be interesting to see how things go from here.
+All in all, this appears to be a quality operation that invests in its fleet, so it will be interesting to see how things go from here.

 Stagecoach’s Megabus operation has been something of an upstart in the intercity coach market, but it does seem to be establishing itself as time wears on; that tie-up with Scottish Citylink (see below) surely must have helped.
 Its buy-ahead (on the web) approach may not suit those who prefer an unplanned hop-on service but having £1 fares between the likes of Manchester and Leeds certainly does appeal.
 North American visitors may wonder at the British focus of the piece, but it did start on this side of the Atlantic before it crossed the water.